So let me tell you a story.

 If you’re worried about getting traveler’s diarrhea, I highly recommend carrying a strong probiotic like this.
-It will be a great safeguard against traveler’s diarrhea and will keep your gut in good shape during your trip.
-I find the best way to use this while travelling is to take it first thing in the morning with a big breakfast.
-Probiotics populate the gut best with food.
+Multi strain products like this are the best probiotic to prevent traveler’s diarrhea and will keep your gut in fighting shape during your trip.

 Of course you can also use any other “good” probiotic from your local pharmacy or health store, but this is the one I like and recommend.
 Just make sure whatever you use has a sufficient number of units and the right strains!